_ | |

 This glycoprotein is located within the viral membrane.
 It is the anchorage protein connecting the gp120 to the viral envelope.
 Back to Top

-The green area represents the protein coat surrounding the genetic material and enzymes.
+Capsid The green area represents the protein coat surrounding the genetic material and enzymes.
 The capsid has an icosahedral symmetry; it is long and cylindrical.
+The image to the right represents one of the many protein molecules making up the capsid.
+Back to Top |

-Each light blue segment represents a single RNA strand.
+RNA Each light blue segment represents a single RNA strand.
 A unique feature of the HIV is its genetic information.
 Unlike the human host it thrives in, the viral genetic material is coded as ribonucleic acid (RNA), rather than deoxyribonucleic acid (DNA).
 HIV has two separate strands of RNA.
 Each strand is single-stranded, by comparison with DNA which is almost always double stranded.
 The strands are not attached or base-paired to one another; each is a separate unit.
 HIV has two RNA strands.
+RNA is less stable than DNA and has a high rate of mutation.
+This allow HIV to change its genetic structure and try new sequences.
+If the new sequence is successful the virus will thrive, otherwise the virus will fail to prosper.
+Back to Top |

 Reverse Transcriptase